A p-multigrid method enhanced with an ILUT smoother and its comparison to h-multigrid methods within Isogeometric Analysis: Spectral Analysis

-Here, $\mathbf{M}_{h,p}$ denotes the consistent mass matrix as defined in \eqref{PM}.
-The error reduction factors for the first benchmark for both smoothers are shown in Figure \ref{fig:3} for $h=2^{-5}$ (refinement level $5$) and different values of $p$.
-In the left column, the reduction factors are shown obtained with Gauss-Seidel as a smoother, while the plots in the right column are obtained based on ILUT factorization.
-In general, the coarse grid correction reduces the eigenvectors corresponding to the low-frequency modes, while the smoother reduces the eigenvectors associated with high-frequency modes.
+Here, $\mathbf{M}_{h,p}$ is the consistent mass matrix as defined in \eqref{PM}.
+The error reduction factors for the first benchmark for both smoothers and coarsening strategies are shown in Figure \ref{fig:3} for $h=2^{-5}$ and different values of $p$.
+The reduction factors obtained with both smoothers are shown in the left column, while the plots in the right column show the reduction factors for both coarsening strategies.
+In general, the coarse grid corrections reduce the coefficients of the eigenvector expansion corresponding to the low-frequency modes, while the smoother reduces the coefficients associated with high-frequency modes.
 However, for increasing values of $p$, the reduction factors of the Gauss-Seidel smoother increase for the high-frequency modes, implying that the smoother becomes less effective.
 On the other hand, the use of ILUT as a smoother leads to decreasing reduction factors for all modes when the value of $p$ is increased.
+The coarse grid correction obtained by coarsening in $h$ (e.g. $\mathcal{CGC}_h$) is more effective compared to a correction obtained by coarsening $p$.
+Note that, for higher values of $p$, both types of coarse grid correction remain effective in reducing the coefficients of the eigenvector expansion corresponding to the low-frequency modes.
 Figure \ref{fig:4} shows the error reduction factors obtained for the second benchmark, showing similar, but less oscillatory, behaviour.
-These results indicate that the use of ILUT as a smoother (with $\nu_1 = \nu_2 = 1$) could significantly improve the convergence properties of the $p$-multigrid method compared to the use of Gauss-Seidel as a smoother. \\
+These results indicate that the use of ILUT as a smoother (with $\nu_1 = \nu_2 = 1$) could significantly improve the convergence properties of the $p$-multigrid and $h$-multigrid method compared to the use of Gauss-Seidel as a smoother. \\